fbpx

 Corporate social responsibility meaning

 Corporate social responsibility is a common business model that helps a company hold itself socially accountable, as well as accountable to its stakeholders and the broader public.
 By enacting corporate social responsibility, companies can not only be aware of the social impact, economic impact and environmental impact they are having as a whole, but also take planned, positive steps to make a difference in their local and global environments.
+Understanding the characteristics of middle market companies can further refine these initiatives, ensuring they are effectively tailored and impactful.

 In the context of the events industry, corporate social responsibility means that the event being hosted is enhancing society and practising event sustainability instead of having a negative impact on the society in which it operates.